CorrelAidxNL/CorrelAidxNL.github.io/README.md

 If you want to be able to make more significant changes, it might also be good to check out the [codebase](https://github.com/CloudCannon/vonge-jekyll-bookshop-template) for the theme we are using.

+A previous developer of the website followed a different approach to installation.
+It is included below in case it is useful to some new users, but has not been road-tested.
-An alternative approach to installing involved the following and is included here in case of further assistance to new users.
+Accordingly, it is recommended to follow the instructions above, with those below provided for completeness in case of use to some users.

 ```bash
 $ npm install